jtmuller5/dartantic_ai/PRD.md

   using annotations (e.g., SotiSchema, JsonSerializable).
 - The system MUST support both OpenAI and Gemini providers, with API keys loaded from environment variables.
+- The system MUST serialize and deserialize message history in a provider-agnostic way, so that message histories can be shared and replayed seamlessly between different providers (e.g., OpenAI and Gemini) without loss of tool call, tool result, or context information.
 - The system SHOULD support structured prompts via DotPrompt.
 - The system SHOULD allow custom providers to be added.
 - The system SHOULD provide clear error messages for missing API keys or